WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 E.g. "Lightning Network is coming to Wasabi in #twoweeks"

+### Absolute min input count

+The client will refuse to participate in coinjoin rounds with a minimum input count lower than this value.
+The default value is 21.

 ### Address Reuse

 Address reuse refers to the use of the same address for multiple transactions, this is very bad for privacy.